huahaiy/xia/doc/impl.md

 Every interaction is recorded as an episode.
 A background consolidation process reviews episodes to extract knowledge and reinforce existing patterns, moving them from raw conversation history into long-term structure.

+## Local Document Ingestion

+Local documents are explicit user uploads, not ambient host file access.
+Xia stores them as session-scoped records in the DB so they can be recalled later without exposing the host file system to tools.

+### Supported Formats

+Current ingestion supports:

+- plain text and text-like formats such as Markdown, JSON, EDN, XML, YAML, CSV, TSV, logs, and source code
+- PDF extraction through OpenPDF
+- Office extraction for `docx`, `xlsx`, and `pptx`

+### Chunking And Retrieval

+Large documents are normalized and chunked at natural boundaries rather than by blind fixed-width slicing.

+- blank-line-separated blocks are preserved where possible
+- short heading-like blocks are attached to the following body text
+- oversized blocks split by sentence when possible, then by hard wrap as a fallback
+- retrieval prefers chunk-level matches while still returning parent document metadata
+- chunk hits carry parent doc name and summary so prompt assembly can stay document-aware

+### Summaries

+Document ingestion always stores a preview and a summary, but the summary path is configurable.

+- **Default:** extractive summaries, using heading-aware and salience-aware heuristics
+- **Optional local model:** Datalevin-backed local generation through the embedded llama.cpp runtime
+- **Optional external model:** an OpenAI-compatible provider selected from Xia's provider config

+Model-based summaries are off by default.
+The default experience remains fully local and deterministic, and the admin UI exposes the summary backend and token budget settings when users want to opt in.

 ## Web, Browser, And Service Automation

 Xia can interact with the live web through secure, sandboxed tools.

-- **Headless browser backends:** Playwright for modern sites, with first-use browser install support and an explicit Linux system-deps setup path, plus HtmlUnit as a lightweight fallback.
+- **Browser runtime:** Playwright only, with first-use browser install support and an explicit Linux system-deps setup path.
 - **Resumable browser sessions:** backend-specific browser state and current URL persist in Xia's DB.
 - **Stealth authenticated login:** stored credentials are injected by a proxy, not exposed to the LLM.
 - **Interactive login:** for MFA or complex flows, Xia can prompt the user directly and avoid storage.
 - **Secure fetch and search:** SSRF-protected web fetching, structured extraction, and search.
+Validation and the actual HTTP connection both use the same resolved addresses to avoid DNS TOCTOU gaps.

 ### Authenticated Services And OAuth